-2.39 The General Security and Environmental Conditions which apply under the Government Indemnity Scheme (refer to Annex D) do not allow food and drink in an area containing objects indemnified under section 16 without prior approval of the arrangements by the National Security Adviser of the Arts Council and the Environmental Adviser to the Arts Council.
+2.43 The General security and environmental conditions (refer to Annex D) do not allow food and drink in an area containing objects indemnified under section 16 without prior approval of the arrangements by the National Security Adviser of the Arts Council and the Environmental Adviser to the Arts Council.
 The type of measures taken to protect indemnified exhibitions and which have proved successful are set out in Annex F.